airspringsoftware/airspring-migrate/README.md

 };
 ```

-The second creates `./migrations/0010-add-owners.js`, which we can populate:
+The second creates `./migrations/{timestamp in milliseconds}-add-owners.js`, which we can populate:
 ```
 	exports.up = function(db, next){
 		var owners = mongodb.Collection(db, 'owners');